Yashprime1/IIIT-DHARWAD-Optimization-Techniques-Project-By-Dr.-Utkarsh-Khaire/Project-1/readme.md

 1. Implement the given optimization algorithm and write a research paper in your own words.
 Take any suitable problem and try to solve using given optimization algorithm.
 Here I have attached one research paper for your reference.
 2. Optimization Algorithm Assigned : Chaotic CSA(Crow Search Algorithm)

-## How I implemented it in short :
+## How Me and My Project Partner(Tej Aravind) implemented it in short :

 1) I wrote an objective function (30x-x^2)
 2) I then initialized the algorithm parameters needed for algo ((M) number of crows,(Y) initial position of crows,(N) memory of  what they think where the food is hidden, AP , fl,tMax (Max iteation allowed))